emptythevoid/prnmacro/README.md

 Once the new template is copied, you can open Word and go to File, Options, Quick Access Toolbar and set it to "choose from Macros."
 This will add a button at the top-left of the Word window to quickly run the macro.

+code.txt has the macro code written out for analysis or for copying manually (if you need to integrate it with existing macros).